fdonnet/dapper-sql-generator/README.md

 ## Generate
 ![Alt text](/img/output.png?raw=true "Generate output")
-- For TSQL stored procedures, select a folder in your Visual Studio Database tool (SSDT).
+- For TSQL stored procedures, select a folder in your Visual Studio Database tool (SSDT) project.
 You will be able to use the "compare tool" to update your database with the generated SPs.
 - For C# entities, select the folder in your target project where are located your entities. (include the generated file in your Visual Studio solution)
 - For C# repo, select a folder where is located your target DAL layer. (include the generated file in your Visual Studio solution)